SystemsApproach/book/foundation/applications.rst

 complexity of the Internet’s design.
-Later in the book we will develop a more complete taxonomy of application types to help guide our discussion of key design decisions as we seek to build, operate, and use networks that such a wide range of applications.
+Later in the book we will develop a more complete taxonomy of application types to help guide our discussion of key design decisions as we seek to build, operate, and use networks that support such a wide range of applications.
 The book concludes by revisiting these two specific applications, as well as several others that illustrate the breadth of what is possible on today’s Internet.

 For now, this quick look at a few typical applications will suffice to enable us to start looking at the problems that must be addressed if we